nymtech/nym/documentation/operators/src/faq/mixnodes-faq.md

 ## Nym Mixnet

-To see all the stats about Nym Mixnet live, we recommend you to visit [status.notrustverify.ch](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1) built by [No Trust Verify](https://notrustverify.ch/) crew, one of the squads within Nym core community.
+To see different stats about Nym Mixnet live, we recommend you to visit [status.notrustverify.ch](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1) built by [No Trust Verify](https://notrustverify.ch/) crew, one of the squads within Nym core community.

 <iframe src="https://status.notrustverify.ch/d-solo/CW3L7dVVk/nym-mixnet?orgId=1&from=1702215592419&to=1704807592419&panelId=12" width="800" height="400" frameborder="0"></iframe>